byronka/minum/docs/quick_start.md

 -------------------------------------

 Continuing on, we'll download a project includes everything for a running web application, in the smallest working form.
 Grab this project.
-We will call it "smaller" from here on.

 https://github.com/byronka/minum_usage_example_smaller